 Install Google Play Music Desktop Player on Ubuntu 16.04 LTS

 Step 2.
-Installing Google Play Music Desktop Player.
+Installing Google Play Music Desktop Player on Ubuntu.

-First, Download the deb package from Github project page and run the following commands to install Google Play Music Desktop Player on Ubuntu systems:
+First, download the deb package from the Github project page and run the following commands to install Google Play Music Desktop Player on Ubuntu systems:

 Once installed, Google Play Music Desktop can be started from Unity Dash or your preferred app launcher.

-Congratulation’s!
+Congratulations!
 You have successfully installed Google Play Music.
 Thanks for using this tutorial for installing Google Play Music Desktop Player on Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official Google Play Music Desktop Player web site.
+For additional help or useful information, we recommend you check the official Google Play Music Desktop Player website.